Overview

 rootfs.tar

-is the name of the file containing the docker image (output of docker save
+is the name of the file containing the docker image (output ofdocker save

-- Command to be run when starting up the app is ["/opt/apps/loop_app"].
+command).
+More details in the next sections.- Command to be run when starting up the app is ["/opt/apps/loop_app"].
 Note that here loop_app is a loop application binary which is used to make the container alive.
 This is because container is not based on /sbin/init so that application will stop if we don’t use the loop application.

 Creating an IOx application package